tmikonen/quantitatively/_posts/2019-08-18-announcing-kaamoscup-2.md

 ### Reprint and proxy policy

 All non-foil reprints with original art are considered legal.
-This includes cards from the Collectors' Edition, International Collectors' Edition, and the Pro Tour 1996 decks.
+This includes cards from the Collectors' Edition, International Collectors' Edition, the Pro Tour 1996 decks, and non-english reprints such as the Italian Legends.
 The alternate art version of Plateau and Serendib Efreet from the Revised edition are also considered legal.

 In addition, a maximum of **ten proxy cards** are allowed in the deck (including both the main deck and the sideboard).
 The proxy cards should adhere to the same visual guidelines as the rest of the deck (original art) and, upon examination, *they need to be easily distinguishable as proxy cards.* For example, an image of the proxied card printed on paper in color within the same sleeve as an actual Magic card is OK.